-Upon the closing of this offering, our amended and restated certificate of incorporation will authorize us to issue up to shares of our common stock, \$0.001 per value per share.
+Upon the completion of this offering, our amended and restated certificate of incorporation will authorize us to issue up to shares of our common stock, \$0.001 per value per share.
 In addition, our amended and restated certificate of incorporation will authorize shares of undesignated preferred stock, \$0.001 par value per share, the rights, preferences, and privileges of which may be designated from time to time by our board of directors.

-As of December 31, 2019, we had 21,002,874 shares of common stock held by 270 stockholders of record and 177,971,620 shares of preferred stock outstanding, which includes (i) 175,832,872 shares of convertible preferred stock outstanding as of December 31, 2019 and (ii) 2,138,748 shares of Series C-1 convertible preferred stock issued in January and February 2020 upon the cash exercise of warrants that were outstanding as of December 31, 2019.
-After giving effect to the conversion of all outstanding shares of preferred stock into shares of common stock immediately upon the closing of this offering there would have been 198,974,494 shares of common stock outstanding on December 31, 2019, held by 328 stockholders of record.
-As of December 31, 2019, we had additional outstanding warrants to purchase 14,191 shares of Series C-1 convertible preferred stock with an exercise price of \$1.057 per share, which warrants expired on February 9, 2020.
+As of December 31, 2019, we had 21,002,874 shares of common stock held by 270 stockholders of record and 175,832,872 shares of preferred stock outstanding.
+After giving effect to the conversion of all outstanding shares of preferred stock into shares of common stock immediately upon the closing of this offering there would have been 196,835,746 shares of common stock outstanding on December 31, 2019, held by 328 stockholders of record.
+As of December 31, 2019, we had outstanding warrants to purchase 2,152,939 shares of preferred stock with an exercise price of \$1.057 per share, which warrants will expire on the earlier of (i) February 9, 2020 or (ii) the closing of this offering.
 As of December 31, 2019, we also had outstanding options to acquire 32,793,421 shares of common stock.